 Directed by Roger Corman

-Written by Charles Beaumont and Ray Russell from the story by Edgar Allen Poe
+Written by Richard Matheson from a poem by Edgar Allen Poe

 Alta Vista Productions

 This Poe-inspired comedy can be pretty corny.
 But it’s also really enjoyable to watch three classic horror actors ham it up to the max.

 The movie begins with Vincent Price’s somber voice-over reading of Poe’s poem.
 As soon as we move into the story, though, it becomes obvious we are in for a comedy.
 The bird tapping at the chamber door is Dr. Adolphus Bedlo (Peter Lorre) who has been transformed into a raven by magician Dr. Scarabus (Boris Karloff).
 He has come to Dr. Erasmus Craven (Price) to be changed back into his original form.
 Scarabus was the arch enemy of Craven’s father.

 A bunch of stuff happens that leads Craven to believe he must pay a call on Dr. Scarabus.
 He is accompanied by his own beautiful daughter Estelle, Bedlo, and Bedlo’s son Rexford (Jack Nicholson).
 When he gets there he discovers his lost love Lenore has actually been lured away by Scarabus.
 The raven gambit was actually Scarabus’s way of luring Craven to his mansion and learning the secrets of his powerful magic.
 The film ends with a comic “duel to the death” between the two magicians.

 Everything is played strictly for laughs.
 All the actors turn in good performances but perhaps the most memorable is Lorre’s.
 It’s not a bad way to spend 90 minutes.